rpetti/resume/resume.md

 Experience
 ----------

-**Principal Build Engineer at OpenText**; July 2016 - Present
+**Principal Build Engineer/Architect at OpenText**; July 2016 - Present

 Migrating, maintaining and improving automated build infrastructure and software systems for assisting with rapid application development and release.

 * Primary Tasks
   * Built and maintained automated systems for source code compilation and continuous integration using Jenkins, TeamCity, and GitLab CI/CD.

-  * Administrated Perforce, GitLab, Subversion, and Mercurial source control repositories, including merging repos, importing code, high-availability setup, backups, and automated permission management.
+  * Administrated Perforce, GitLab, Subversion, and Mercurial source control repositories for over 4,000 developers, including merging repos, importing code, high-availability setup, backups, and automated permission management.

-  * Configured and administrated development tools, such as ReviewBoard, Black Duck, SonarQube, Artifactory and Fortify.
+  * Configured and administrated development tools, such as ReviewBoard, Black Duck, SonarQube, Artifactory, and Fortify.

+  * Designed and developed custom API services on Kubernetes and CLI tools for developer and automation use.

 * Notable Accomplishments
-  * OpenText CEO Excellence Award for helping design, implement, and deploy CD system in GCP using GitLab
+  * OpenText CEO Excellence Award for helping design, implement, and deploy a Continuous Deployment system in GCP using GitLab

-  * Set up Perforce replication through an ad-hoc secure tunnel between sites on different networks for the purposes of facilitating a smooth migration.
+  * Set up Perforce replication through a secure site-to-site tunnel between different corporate networks to facilitate a smooth migration with near-zero downtime.

-  * Assisted developers with migration of source code and build infrastructure in order to continue business uninterrupted through major transitions.
+  * Assisted developers with migration of source code and build infrastructure in order to continue business uninterrupted through major company transitions.

   * Helped design and implement centralized RBAC-style access controls across disparate source control systems.

-  * Helped design CI/CD tooling for secure build automation.

-  * Created tool for bulk scanning source code repositories for exposed secrets.
+  * Created tool for bulk scanning 15TB of source code repositories for exposed secrets and calculating running commit statistics.

 **Software Release Engineer at HP**; April 2008 - Jun 2016